CappaCoppa/be_nc_games/README.md

 - Jest - Implemented for API request testing.

 ### Check out the hosted version of the API at - https://be-nc-games-heroku.herokuapp.com/
-### With the '/api' endpoint you will be able to get access to the list of the endpoints' documentation.
+### With the '/api' endpoint you will be able to get access to the list of the endpoints' documentation - https://be-nc-games-heroku.herokuapp.com/api

 ---